rootstrap/FlowForms/README.md

 To start creating forms at lightning speed please refer to one of our quickstart guides below :
  - [Android quickstart guide](https://rootstrap.github.io/FlowForms/pages/android-quickstart)
  - [Kotlin Multi-Platform quickstart guide](https://rootstrap.github.io/FlowForms/pages/kmp-quickstart)

+## Features
+ - Declarative way of creating a form and define its behavior
+ - Automatic handling of field and form state, which exposes a reactive api using Kotlin's flows.
+ - Easy asynchronous validations using coroutines
+ - FailFast validations (configurable)
+ - Built-in validations so we don't need to write the same logic across projects/modules.
+ - Custom validations
+ - UI binding utilities for Android
+ - And more!

 For additional features and advanced use cases please refer to our Documentation index
  - [documentation index](https://rootstrap.github.io/FlowForms/pages/documentation-index)